UOS-COM-6018/COM6018/_sources/materials/wrappers/070_wrapper.md

-# 060 An Introduction to Scikit-Learn
+# 070 Classification with Scikit-Learn

 ```{admonition} Click link below to view slides in new tab